gazzamc/starfield_hex_updater/docs/README.md

 - [Did it work?](#did-it-work)
 - [Supported Mods](#supported-mods)

+## Auto Installer GUI
+If you're not as technical or just can't be bothered following the instructions below, you can use the Auto Installer `installer.ps1` to do the following:

+    Check Dependencies
+    Install Missing Dependencies
+    Pull SFSE repo
+    Patch Repo
+    Build Repo
+    Move Files to game folder

+    To be added later:
+    * Hardlink/Copy game files to remove permissions

+In order to install some dependencies you may need to set `Set-ExecutionPolicy` to unrestricted (can be changed back after install), this can also be done from the GUI in the `Options` menu.

+# Manual Process
+For those who like to get their hands dirty, follow the guide below.

 ## Prerequisites
 Going on the assumption that you have a clean windows install with absolutely no tools installed, this is what you will need to complete this guide.